badgerloop-software/race-profile/solar_car_telemetry/README.md

 #
 #  This project is a work in progress, disregard this Readme for the time being.
-It is not completeley accurate.
+It is not completely accurate.
 #

 # Telemetry to Simulation Integration

-This project provides tools to fetch telemetry data from our solar race car and prepare it for use in our Simulink simulation model (Car.slx).
+This project will allow us to fetch telemetry data from our solar race car and prepare it for use in our Simulink simulation model (Car.slx).

 ## Project Structure